smithlabdurham/phylo-workflow/README.md

 ## Usage instructions

 - [Fork](https://github.com/smithlabdurham/phylo-workflow/fork) this repository
-  into your own user account
+  into your own user or organization account.

 - For each analytical approach, follow the `README.md` instructions provided in the relevant subfolder